-We want to share some common traits or themes of these fraudulent emails which we hope will help your company decide how to identify and address such correspondence.
+We want to share some common traits or themes of these fraudulent emails that we hope will help your company decide how to identify and address such correspondence:

-- The email messages are often poorly written with misspellings and awkward sentence structures.
+- the email messages are often poorly written with misspellings and awkward sentence structures

-- The sender's website links are not authentic to the University of Plymouth.
+- the sender's website links are not authentic to the University of Plymouth